FreshRSS/FreshRSS/docs/en/admins/05_Backup.md

 FreshRSS global settings are in `./data/config.php` and users' settings are in `./data/users/*/config.php`.
 You can also back up the whole `./data/` directory but exclude the things you do not want.

-If you use extensions, than in each directory in `./extensions` the folder `static` contains the user extensions settings.
+If you use extensions, then each directory in `./extensions` the folder `static` contains the user's extension settings.

 ## Full-Installation Backup